jump-dev/MathOptInterface.jl/docs/src/manual/models.md

 # Models

-The most significant part of MOI is the definition of the **model API** that is used to specify an instance of an optimization problem (e.g., by adding variables and constraints).
+The most significant part of MOI is the definition of the **model API** that is used to specify an instance of an optimization problem (for example, by adding variables and constraints).
 Objects that implement the model API must inherit from the [`ModelLike`](@ref) abstract type.

-Notably missing from the model API is the method to solve an optimization problem. `ModelLike` objects may store an instance (e.g., in memory or backed by a file format) without being linked to a particular solver.
+Notably missing from the model API is the method to solve an optimization problem. `ModelLike` objects may store an instance (for example, in memory or backed by a file format) without being linked to a particular solver.
 In addition to the model API, MOI defines [`AbstractOptimizer`](@ref) and provides methods to solve the model and interact with solutions.
 See the [Solutions](@ref manual_solutions) section for more details.

 !!! info
     Throughout the rest of the manual, `model` is used as a generic `ModelLike`,